shopware5/shopware/UPGRADE-5.3.md

 * Added smarty blocks `frontend_checkout_shipping_payment_core_button_top` and `frontend_checkout_shipping_payment_core_button_top` for shipping
 * Added new Interface for facet result template switch `Shopware\Bundle\SearchBundle\TemplateSwitchable`
 * Added backend configuration option for the newsletter to configure if a captcha is required to subscribe to the newsletter
+* Added two new Smarty blocks for menu and menu item overwrite possibility to the account sidebar

 ### Changes